-$Q{avg}(E_n)$ = the group average NCRP (1971) neutron quality factor for that specific group $w_R(E_n)$ = the ICRP (1991) neutron weighting factor for that specific group
+$D_f(E_n) =$ the dose fraction for the specific neutron energy group of interest $Q{avg}(E_n) =$ the group average NCRP (1971) neutron quality factor for that specific group $W_R(E_n) =$ the ICRP (1991) neutron weighting factor for that specific group.

 Using this method, the dose equivalent of record is a combination of all neutron energies.
 To calculate the neutron dose input to IREP, the neutron dose of record must be separated into neutron energy groups.
-Table 6-9 summarizes the dose fractions by neutron energy group for the neutron exposure areas at Pantex.
-Dose reconstructors should apply the correction to recorded, unmonitored, and missed neutron dose before 1994 using the ICRP (1991) correction factor from Table 6-13.
+Table 6-10 summarizes the dose fractions by neutron energy group for the neutron exposure areas at Pantex.
+Dose reconstructors should apply the correction to recorded, unmonitored, and missed neutron dose before 1994 using the ICRP (1991) correction factor from Table 6-14.
 Beginning on January 1, 2010, Pantex incorporated the ICRP correction factor into the reported neutron doses.
 Therefore, the correction factor is not applied for any reported doses after 2009.

-Table 6-13.
+Table 6-14.
 Neutron dose energies, percentages, and associated correction factors for nuclear weapons component assembly and disassembly.

-Process Neutron energy (MeV) Default dose fraction ^a (%) Correction factor from Table 6-12 Nuclear weapons component assembly 0.1-2 MeV 100 1.91 a.
-The assumption (see Table 6-9) that all neutron energies are between 0.1 and 2 MeV typically results in a higher organ dose assignment and is therefore favorable to claimants.
+Neutron energy Default dose Correction factor Process (MeV) fraction ^a (%) from Table 6-13 Nuclear weapons component assembly 0.1-2 MeV 100 1.91 a.
+The assumption (see Table 6-10) that all neutron energies are between 0.1 and 2 MeV typically results in a higher organ dose assignment and is therefore favorable to claimants.